 Jagr’s milestone came exactly 20 years after Messier himself made NHL history.
 On Dec.
 22, 1996, he scored two goals and assisted on two others in the New York Rangers’ 7-3 win over the Panthers.
 His four-point night made him just the fifth player to ever score 1,500 career points in the league.

 Flyers Continue Historic Streak

-The Philadelphia Flyers beat the Bruins 5-2, on Dec.
+The Philadelphia Flyers beat the Bruins 5-2 on Dec.
 22, 1979, to extend their unbeaten streak to 29 games (29-0-10).
 This was the longest undefeated streak in NHL history, breaking the previous record of 28 games set by the 1978-79 Montreal Canadiens.
-The Flyers got goals from five different players in the historic win as Bobby Clarke, Bill Barber, Ken Linseman, Jimmy Watson and Bob Kelly all lit the lamp.
+The Flyers got goals from five players in the historic win as Bobby Clarke, Bill Barber, Ken Linseman, Jimmy Watson, and Bob Kelly lit the lamp.

 The Flyers extended their streak to 35 games (25-0-10) before finally losing to the Minnesota North Stars on Jan.
 7, 1980.
-They made it all the way to the Stanly Cup Final this season before losing to the New York Islanders, who won their first of four straight championships.
+That spring, they advanced to the Stanly Cup Final before losing to the New York Islanders, who won their first of four straight championships.

 A Huge Night in 1974